Orbital-Web/Raphael/README.md

     </tr>
 </table>

-*Note that a timeout usually means that the game was relatively equal and/or closed*
+*Note that a timeout usually means that the game was relatively equal*